parkerdan/React-Native-Rails-Universal-Linking/README.md

 1. You have to set up your server
 2. Your server must use HTTPS or else the set-up sucks and and these instructions will not work for you
-2. The links you provide to users have to go to a valid web page should they not have the app installed.
+2. The links you provide to users have should go to a valid web page should they not have the app installed.
 It's a fallback.
 3. You have to have a developer account with iTunes to test on your device
 4. You have to configure your app